karakun/karakun.github.io/_posts/2022-10-26-basel-one-conference-report.md

 Break time!

+One of the very nice features of BaselOne is its size.
+It is big enough to attract international speakers and still small enough to easily be able to have a chat with them.
+And it is not just the audience which enjoys these direct interaction, also the speakers can be seen chatting and listening intensely.

 ![Break at BaselOne22](/assets/posts/2022-10-25-basel-one/Basel-One-57.jpg)

-Very tasty meals from the street-food like stands selling delicious food at Markthalle (included in the conference ticket)
+Very tasty meals from the street-food like stands selling delicious food at Markthalle (included in the conference ticket).

+Like the previous years Ursula, from the JUG Switzerland administration, spoiled the participants with homemade Duke shaped cookies.
+Unfortunately we were enjoying them so much we forgot to take a picture...

 ![Lunchtime!](/assets/posts/2022-10-25-basel-one/IMG_1534.jpeg)

 the Gradle booth, Guy explaining the advantages of their "Build Scan" offering

 ![Gradle booth at BaselOne22](/assets/posts/2022-10-25-basel-one/Basel-One-189.jpg)